Affair Fog: “My partner had or is having an affair and seems like an entirely different person. Why?”

 Betrayal, anger, self-doubt, and fear are common responses to partners straying from the relationship.
 Our Denver couples counselors will validate these feelings, bolster your self-worth, and collaborate with you and your partner to reconstruct safety, boundaries, and trust within the relationship.

 What if my partner won’t navigate this with me?
-Considering Denver trauma therapy for attachment healing.
+Considering trauma therapy in Denver, CO. for attachment healing.

 Affairs are undoubtedly traumatic.
 The severe breach in trust and long lasting wounds that result from an affair often lay the groundwork for unhealthy relationship patterns moving forward, both in this relationship and in future relationships.